CARTAvis/manual_source/source/about_gui.rst

 To zoom an image

 * use mouse wheel to scroll
-* use the zoom buttons at the bottom-left corner of image viewer
+* use the zoom buttons at the bottom-right corner of the image viewer

 To pan an image

-* use mouse to drag on image (default)
+* use mouse to drag-and-drop on image (default)
 * hold “**command**” (mac) / “**ctrl**” (linux) key then mouse click

-To pan *inside* a region
+To pan from *inside* a region

 * hold “**command**” (mac) / “**ctrl**” (linux) key then mouse click
 * mouse middle click